 The Boston Symphony Orchestra's Real Crisis Has Nothing to Do with Andris Nelsons

-No doubt you’ve heard what happened at the Boston Symphony Orchestra on Friday March 6, 2026, when the BSO board announced the end of Andris Nelsons’ tenure as music director
+No doubt you’ve heard what happened at the Boston Symphony Orchestra on Friday March 6, 2026, when the BSO board announced the end of Andris Nelsons’ tenure as music director.

 The trustees’ open letter points to “existential issues,” noting that the BSO has drawn more than $100 million from its reserves and is carrying $90 million in deferred maintenance.
 Expenses have climbed steadily—up 40% since 2014—and the organization has carried structural deficits for six of the past 14 years, according to their 990 filings.

 But as some have pointed out, by conventional financial measures, the BSO is not in crisis.
-Its endowment stands at $680 million.
+Its endowment stands at approximately $536 million, with total assets at around $680M.
 Its asset-to-liability ratio is healthy.
-And, notably, endowment returns exceed draws.
-Their argument: Can an organization claim crisis if its endowment is sufficiently filling the gap year after year?

 So what's the real crisis?
-It’s not the balance sheet.

-It’s what the endowment is preserving: a traditional model that’s steadily losing its audience.
+The real crisis is what the endowment is preserving: a traditional model that’s steadily losing its audience.

-This is exactly what happens in established institutions when the world around it changes—the resources that protect you from failure also protect you from change.
 That’s the deeper crisis, and it has nothing to do with who stands on the podium or what repertoire they conduct.

 The endowment buys time.
 It doesn’t buy relevance.